 Wroxham Miniature Worlds

 Are you a lover of model trains?
 Or perhaps you have a Lego fan in the household?
 Head to Wroxham Miniature Worlds – the largest indoor modelling attraction in the UK – to discover some of the largest model train railways in the world on permanent display, a whole city made of Lego and so much more.
 There’s 10,000 square feet to explore!
-Children under 5 go free, children 5-15 £8.95 and adults £11.95.
+Children under 5 go FREE, children 5-15 £8.95 and adults £11.95.

 Fairhaven Woodland and Water Garden

 Travel a little further out to the North Norfolk coast and you’ll find Holkham Hall, a magnificent estate with gorgeous parkland to explore.
-Take a stroll through the grounds and see if you can spot the deer that live there, or perhaps have a romantic boat ride on the lake?
-There’s also lots of events on, whether you’re looking for family fun or want to discover the history of the hall.
-Find out more here.
+Take a stroll through the grounds and see if you can spot the deer that live there, or perhaps make the most of their cycle hire and see all the grounds on a beautiful bike ride?
+However you want to see Holkham, the choice is yours.

 Thrigby Hall Wildlife Gardens

 Pensthorpe Natural Park

 Need some space for the kids to run around?
 Pensthorpe Natural Park in Fakenham, a 700-acre nature reserve, could just do the trick!
 With a woodland conservation park, interactive trails and eco play areas as well, there’s plenty to keep the whole family entertained.
-Adults £12.95, children and seniors £11.95.
+Adults £14.95, children and seniors £13.95.